 Identify food sensitivities.

-An elimination diet is considered the gold standard from identifying food sensitivities.
-Remember, a food sensitivity doesn’t necessarily show up as digestive symptoms.
+An elimination diet is considered the gold standard for identifying food sensitivities.
+Remember, food sensitivity doesn’t necessarily show up as digestive symptoms.
 Skin issues, body aches and pains, brain fog, and excessive allergy symptoms are just some examples of symptoms caused or worsened by food sensitivities.
 There are many versions of elimination diets out there.
 An autoimmune paleo diet is one of the most extensive and I do use this often with patients.
 If you aren’t ready to go that all in, you might try this one.

 Choose alternatives to NSAIDs.

 I blogged about this here years ago.
 The information is still relevant and can help you find alternatives to NSAIDs whether you are looking for pain relief or blood thinning and heart health.